a-hungry-dev/fibonacci_sequence/README.md

 // 3000 is fine for now
 app.listen(port, () => console.log('Example app listening at http://localhost:' + port));
 ```

-~~4.
-Go ahead and create the `/public` directory if you haven't done so already and add some files.~~ - index.html - styles.css - scripts.js
+[x] 4.
+Go ahead and create the `/public` directory if you haven't done so already and add some files[x] - index.html - styles.css - scripts.js
 The project directory should look like this:

 ```